bexem/PlexCache/README.md

 # How to run the main script:

 **Be sure you have the settings file configured accordingly before running the script.**

+Note that the **"settings.json"** file is assumed to be located in the same directory, but this can be changed by editing the "settings_filename" variable in the script.

 1) For users of Unraid, the following instructions can be followed to execute the script: